simonambridge/RTFAP2/TransactionHandlers/README.md

 $ ./bin/kafka-server-start.sh config/server.properties`
 ```

-For example (using a different output file to Zookeeper):
+For example (using a different output file to the one created by the Zookeeper process):
 ```
 $ cd $KAFKA_HOME
 $ nohup ./bin/kafka-server-start.sh config/server.properties > nohup2.out 2>&1 &